pmoesta/computational_astrophysics/content/mhd/mhd.md

 $$c_s = \sqrt{\frac{\Gamma_1 p}{\rho}}$$

-In MHD, we can also define the Alfven velocity
+In MHD, we can also define the Alfven velocity:

 $$c_A = \sqrt{\frac{B}{\sqrt{\mu_0 \rho}}}$$,